storm-software/storm-stack/README.md

 <a href="https://github.com/storm-software/stack/issues/new?assignees=&labels=bug&template=bug-report.yml&title=Bug Report%3A+">Report a Bug</a>
 </b>
 </div>

 <br />

-Storm Software's <b>⚡Storm Stack</b> monorepo contains various utility applications, tools, and various libraries to create modern and scalable web applications. <br />

-Storm Stack is built using <a href="https://nx.dev/" target="_blank">Nx</a>, a set of extensible dev tools for monorepos, which helps you develop like Google, Facebook, and Microsoft.
-Building on top of Nx, the Open System provides a set of tools and patterns that help you scale your monorepo to many teams while keeping the codebase maintainable.
+The **⚡Storm Stack** monorepo contains the [storm-stack](https://www.npmjs.com/package/storm-stack) package and various plugins and tools for building and deploying applications.
+At a high-level, Storm Stack is a system that generates artifacts and code during the build and deploy processes.
+The goal is to allow the developer to focus on the code/business logic, rather than the specifics around technologies, frameworks, or cloud providers.
+This is achieved by using a set of tools and plugins that are designed to work together.
+Please note: some features of Storm Stack are opinionated to meet the needs of Storm Software; however, it is simple to customize to fit any specific requirements you may have.

 <h3 align="center">💻 Visit <a href="https://stormsoftware.com" target="_blank">stormsoftware.com</a> to stay up to date with this developer</h3>

 <br />

 [![github](https://img.shields.io/github/package-json/v/storm-software/storm-stack?style=for-the-badge&color=1fb2a6)](https://github.com/storm-software/storm-stack)&nbsp;[![Nx](https://img.shields.io/badge/Nx-17.0.2-lightgrey?style=for-the-badge&logo=nx&logoWidth=20&&color=1fb2a6)](http://nx.dev/)&nbsp;[![NextJs](https://img.shields.io/badge/Next.js-14.0.2-lightgrey?style=for-the-badge&logo=nextdotjs&logoWidth=20&color=1fb2a6)](https://nextjs.org/)&nbsp;[![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=for-the-badge&logo=commitlint&color=1fb2a6)](http://commitizen.github.io/cz-cli/)&nbsp;![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=for-the-badge&color=1fb2a6)&nbsp;![documented with docusaurus](https://img.shields.io/badge/documented_with-docusaurus-success.svg?style=for-the-badge&logo=readthedocs&color=1fb2a6)&nbsp;![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/storm-software/storm-stack/cr.yml?style=for-the-badge&logo=github-actions&color=1fb2a6)